 In contrast to lipid A, O-antigens are the most variable part of the LPS molecule that imparts antigenic specificity to the molecule.
 The size or the composition of the O-antigen can reliably indicate the virulence potential of a bacterial strain.
 Modifications in the O-antigen plausibly play an essential role in the infection process.
 It mainly imparts the potential to induce attachment, colonization of the host, and the ability to circumvent host defense mechanisms.

-Interestingly, canonical Lipid A, such as from non-invading E.coli, are speculated to be agonistic, while less conical lipid A, such as P. gingivalis may activate a different signal (such as TLR4 instead of TLR2 and the strictly cylindrical lipid A, as Rhodobacter sphaeroides, tend to be antagonistic to TLRs.
-Hence, more pathogenic bacteria have evolved their lipid A moiety to evade host immune attack.
+Interestingly, canonical Lipid A, such as from non-invading E.coli, are speculated to be agonistic, while less conical lipid A, such as P. gingivalis, may activate a different signal (such as TLR4 instead of TLR2 and the strictly cylindrical lipid A, as Rhodobacter sphaeroides, tend to be antagonistic to TLRs.
+Hence, more pathogenic bacteria have evolved their lipid A moiety to evade host immune attacks.